workkkfor2012/gemini-coder/README.md

 - you're a student or hobbyist who thrives on the intricate aspects of coding
 - you love open source software! 🫶

+**See how simple it is to implement a feature with ChatGPT:**

 <p>
 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

+**Workflow with CWC is simple and effective:**

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/flow.png" alt="Flow" />

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context selection</span>

 Coding agents are designed to offload the burden of relevant context selection from the programmer.
-With today's advancements in LLMs capabilities, the technology is very successful in its work bringing undeniable gains in speed software development can be done.
+With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created.
 For some it is too fast too keep up though.
-Over time they lose confidence in their own knowledge about the codebase they work on, veryfing AI-suggested changes becomes challenging, bugs and unintended behaviors are much more likely to be introduced.
+Over time, they lose confidence in their knowledge of the codebase they work on.
+Verifying AI-suggested changes becomes challenging, and bugs or unintended behaviors slip in more easily than ever.

-CWC does not prompt-engineer its functionality and expects programmer to be constantly in the loop with the evolving codebase by requiring accurate context selectios to the task.
+CWC does not prompt-engineer any form of autonomous AI assistance, instead, it expects programmer to be constantly in the loop with the evolving codebase by requiring careful context selections and precise instructions.

-This friction rewards in building mental model about the codebase, faster code generations and AI-related cost savings.
+This friction rewards in:

+- building mental model of the codebase,
+- zero idle waiting for the AI to figure things out,
+- 10X ai-related spending reduction.

+Non-agentic approach to coding is suggested but not enforced.
+CWC is flexible enough to allow building custom agentic workflows as shown in the [community post written by @illumineawake](https://github.com/robertpiosik/CodeWebChat/discussions/316).

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>